-The proposed change would have a far-reaching negative impact and would result in a substantial over-projection of need over time by multiple avenues.
-Firstly, by employing the proposed change, the mechanism for placeholders is eliminated.
-A need determination could be generated without regard to a pending Certificate of Need (CON) review or a CON previously issued for equipment that is not yet in operation.
-Secondly, if one facility in a service area generates a need but the CON is awarded to a different facility in the service area, additional need determinations for the service area could again be generated the next year due to the procedures performed at the facility that initially generated the need.
+The proposed change would have a far-reaching negative impact and would result in an overprojection of need over time in multiple avenues.
+Firstly, the petitioner did not take into account the effect of this proposed change on the process of assigning Certificate of Need (CON) placeholders.
+While the petitioner's proposed methodology change did not make specific changes to Step 1 of the methodology, the proposal would have an impact on pending CONS.
+Step 1 calculates the total number of machines for the service area.
+This includes existing machines currently in operation, those that have been awarded a CON but are under development, and those for which no CON has been awarded, but are pending.
+Under the suggested methodology change it would be possible for a need determination to be generated without regard to a pending CON review.
+Secondly, there is the potential for one facility in a service area to generate a need but the CON is awarded to a different facility in the service area.
+Thus, additional need determinations for the service area could again be generated the next year due to the procedures performed at the facility that initially generated the need.
 This would increase the service area's capacity unnecessarily but would not benefit the facility that triggered the need.
-Seven service areas in the state have multiple cardiac catherization service providers that could create this scenario.
+Seven service areas in the state have multiple cardiac catheterization service providers that could create this scenario.